wp-plugins/relevanssi/readme.txt

 Order by relevance is either orderby=relevance or no orderby parameter at all.

+= Filtering results by date =

+You can specify date limits on searches with `by_date` search parameter.
+You can use it your search result page like this: http://www.yourblogdomain.com/?s=search-term&by_date=1d to offer your visitor the ability to restrict their search to certain time limit (see [RAPLIQ](http://www.rapliq.org/) for a working example).

+The date range is always back from the current date and time.
+Possible units are hour (h), day (d), week (w), month (m) and year (y).
+So, to see only posts from past week, you could use by_date=7d or by_date=1w.

+Using wrong letters for units or impossible date ranges will lead to either defaulting to date or no results at all, depending on case.

+Thanks to Charles St-Pierre for the idea.

 = Displaying the relevance score =

 Relevanssi stores the relevance score it uses to sort results in the $post variable.
 Just add